 Despite some very crude welded repairs made to this bridge, it retains significance for its cast iron portal bracing details and association with a notable in-state builder.
 The bridge has some unusual cast iron connection and bearing details that are associated with Indianapolis Bridge Company.
-The bridge is listed as a Select bridge which in Indiana means it should not be demolished.
-However signage at the bridge suggests the county is seeking to bypass this regulation and demolish and replace the bridge.
-Sadly, there have been cases where counties and cities have gotten around Indiana's historic bridge management plan.
-It is a shame as this bridge deserves to have its bad repairs reversed and to be fully restored in a manner that is more becoming to the bridge's significance.
+The bridge is to be relocated to Sycamore Springs Campground, 1.5 Miles southwest of English, Indiana.

 Information and Findings From DHPA Historic Bridge Survey

 Bridge History and Significance